 If a fire or other incident shuts down operations at your tech company, business interruption insurance can pay for lost revenue, day-to-day expenses, and rent or relocation costs.

-From an interruption in your supply chain to a prolonged power outage, unexpected events could force your tech business to halt its operations.
+From fires to storms, unexpected events could force your tech business to halt its operations.
 A temporary shutdown can have a long-term impact.
 When your business isn’t bringing in revenue, the costs of rent, employee wages, and other financial obligations can add up quickly.

 Business interruption insurance helps your company recover from a forced closure by taking care of day-to-day expenses, lost revenue, or even temporary relocation.
 It's also called business income insurance.

 Business interruption insurance activates alongside covered commercial property insurance claims that force closure.
 It can help cover:

 Extra expense coverage takes care of non-ordinary operating costs that can help your business better manage a shutdown.
 Examples include renting new equipment, paying employees overtime, or hiring extra workers.